giiska/gulp-assets-version-replace/README.md

 ```
 #### 3. Run gulp task

-`gulp assetsVersionReplace` in your terminal.
+Run `gulp assetsVersionReplace` in your terminal.

-Your get these result:
+Result:

 * **Files named with generated version**